Enrollment / Application

 Do you offer any scholarships?

-The ELI does not offer any financial aid or scholarships for new, incoming students.
-We offer current full-time ELI students the opportunity to apply for merit-based scholarships (50% tuition).
-For more detailed information, click here.
+The ELI offers scholarships for new, incoming students and current full-time ELI students.
+Incoming students can participate in the Sqore Scholarship challenge here.
+Current full-time ELI students have the opportunity to apply for merit-based scholarships (50% tuition) every session.
+For more detailed information on both opportunities, click here.

 How can I pay for tuition?